Home » Bee Farm Blog » Beekeeping » Managing Beehives » Wax Moths: Treatment and Prevention

 Wax Moths (also called “bee moths) are a natural part of the environment.
 They are attracted to beehives by the scent.
-Beeswax, honey, pollen and other hive odors lure the moths inside.
+Beeswax, honey, bee bread and other hive odors lure the moths inside.

-While a wax most infestation can destroy a colony, most hives will not fail.
+While a wax moth infestation can destroy a colony, most hives will not fail.
 A colony with a strong population is well equipped to throw those pesky moths out!

 However, weaker honey bee colonies are at the greatest risk of severe wax moth damage.
 For a very small hive already struggling to survive, an infestation of moths may be the last straw.